First Steps to Managing the Cluster

 An Octelium Cluster is designed to be managed similarly to Kubernetes clusters.
 The main way to manage an Octelium Cluster is via the octeliumctl CLI.
-If you're accustomed with kubectl you will find yourself at home very quickly as it follows the same the declarative philosophy enabling you to define your resources in one or more yaml files and by just using a single command (i.e. octeliumctl apply) you can apply all changes to the Cluster and synchronize its state.
-The declarative way enables you to grow your resources very easily in an organized and trackable way that can be stored into a git repository where you can effortlessly update/rollback your Cluster state with a single command.
+If you're accustomed to kubectl, you will feel right at home very quickly as it follows the same declarative philosophy enabling you to define your resources in one or more yaml files and by just using a single command (i.e. octeliumctl apply) you can apply all changes to the Cluster and synchronize its state (read more here).
+The declarative way enables you to grow your Cluster resources very easily in an organized and trackable way that can be stored in a Git repository where you can effortlessly update/rollback your Cluster state with a single command.

 Creating our first Service

 Each protected resource is represented in the Cluster by a Service.
-A Service is implemented by an identity-aware proxy (IaP) called Vigil abstracting all dynamic network-layer details of the protected resource behind it and is capable of providing secure secret-less access that eliminates sharing and managing L-7 credentials such as API keys and database passwords (read more about secret-less access here) for various protocols including HTTP, SSH, PostgreSQL, MySQL, among others besides protecting raw typical TCP and UDP (read more about Service modes here).
-The upstream of the Service (i.e. the actual protected resource) can be:
+A Service is implemented by an identity-aware proxy (IaP) called Vigil abstracting all dynamic network-layer details of the protected resource (i.e. upstream) behind it and is capable of providing secure secret-less access that eliminates sharing and managing L7 credentials such as API keys and database passwords (read more about secret-less access here) for various protocols including HTTP, SSH, PostgreSQL, MySQL, among others besides protecting generic TCP/UDP-based applications (read more about Service modes here).
+The upstream of the Service can be:

-• An internal resource running in any private network (e.g. on prem, private cloud, your own laptop behind a NAT, etc...) which can be a static IPv4 or IPv6 address or a FQDN with dynamic endpoints as is the case with Kubernetes services for example.
-You can also use an internal resource that can be directly accessible from the private network within which the Octelium Cluster, and its underlying Kubernetes cluster, is running.
+• An internal resource running in any private network (e.g. on-prem, private cloud, your own laptop behind a NAT, etc...) which can be a static IPv4 or IPv6 address or a FQDN with dynamic endpoints as is the case with Kubernetes services for example.
+Furthermore, you can use an internal resource directly accessible from the private network where the Octelium Cluster (and its underlying Kubernetes cluster) is running.

 • A publicly protected resource such as SaaS APIs, databases and SSH servers.
 See some examples (here and here).